Skip to content

 5. Importing a module gives access to the declarations that are @public.

-7. @private means the declaration is only visible in the module.
+7. @private means the declaration is only visible in the current module.

 9. Imports are recursive.
 For example, import my_lib will implicitly also import my_lib::net.